We focus on maintaining quality of life for patients facing the end of life

 Complementary and Alternative Services

-Complementary and alternative services offered by IU Health Hospice are intended to help improve the quality of life for hospice patients.
-Complementary and alternative services such as music therapy, massage therapy, and art therapy help to improve and enhance physical, mental and emotional well-being.
+Complementary and alternative services administered by IU Health Hospice are intended to help improve the quality of life for hospice patients.
+Complementary and alternative services such as music therapy, massage therapy, and art therapy improve and enhance physical, mental and emotional well-being.

 Additional services include, but are not limited to: